GarrettBrown-dev/Brewery-Front-REDUX/README.md

-# Brewery-Front
+# Brewery-Front-Redux

-### "React State and Basic App for Epicodus Code-Review 2.19.21"
+### "React Redux-Revision for Epicodus Code-Review 2.19.21"

 #### by Garrett Brown

 ## Description

-A basic webpage created with React.
-Allows user to add a keg of beer with a name, brand, alcohol content, price, and quantity.
+A re-implementation of the Brewery-Front Site with Redux replacing instances of state for cleaner code.

 <img src="./src/img/BreweryFlowchart.jpg" alt="Component Diagram"/>